-"Classical" immunotherapy for hay fever, dust mite or other IgE-mediated allergies is largely antibody-mediated, and "neutralization" therapy likely works through low dose tolerance, so both of these methods are generally not long lasting and cannot easily be discontinued without the partial or complete return of symptoms.
-Medications are frequently required routinely with the former, while avoidance is usually necessary with the latter.
+"Classical" immunotherapy for hay fever, dust mite or other IgE-mediated allergies is largely antibody-mediated, and "neutralization" and Low Dose Immunotherapy (LDI) therapy likely works through low dose tolerance, so all of these methods are generally not long lasting and cannot easily be discontinued without the partial or complete return of symptoms.
+Medications are frequently required routinely with the former, while avoidance is usually necessary with the latter two.

 LDA immunotherapy, however, is primarily cell-mediated by T-regulator cells.
-Since T-cells have a half-life of perhaps up to 80 days, although this figure is unclear, LDA creates a much longer lasting desensitization than the conventional immunotherapy used in the USA.
+Since T-cells have a half-life of perhaps up to 80 days, although this figure is unclear,

+LDA creates a much longer lasting desensitization than the other immunotherapy used in the USA.
 Patients generally need fewer medications, and avoidance of allergenic substances such as pollens and foods is much less necessary.